-Asides from the benefits in the gym, testosterone also plays its part in several other functions that are imperative to your health.
+Asides from the benefits of the gym, testosterone also plays its part in several other functions that are imperative to your health.

-In your brain, it enhances your mood and controls your sex drive, as well as increasing your memory ability.
+In your brain, it enhances your mood and controls your sex drive, as well as increases your memory ability.

 In your heart, testosterone increases the rate you can pump healthy oxygenated blood around your body.

 Regarding your bones, the miracle hormone increases your bone growth speed as well as density.